phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 anonymous functions.
 Thanks to this, the objects are instantiated in a lazy way, reducing the resources needed by the application.

-For instance, in the following excerpt is registered the session service, the anonymous function will only be called when the application requires access to the session data:
+For instance, in the following excerpt, the session service is registered, the anonymous function will only be called when the application requires access to the session data:

 .. code-block:: php